airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

       1
     ]

-For information on how to handle the dimension values, see the section dedicate to [handling component values](#handling_values).
+For information on how to handle the dimension values, see the section dedicated to [handling component values](#handling_values).

 #### <a name="attributes"></a>attributes